|Tim Roufs||extended search|

 There's another brave song that the Indian used to sing and add words to.
 It's about a scout dancer.
 The first part is introduction, then comes the second.
 Then they'd get up.
 "Where is he, eh?"
 The scouts get up.
 "Tcha-ah-ah-in.
 They'd get mad.
 This is a warning."
 This old chief would sing that, then say, "Where is he?
 Where is he? tcha-ah, tca-ah-ah-i."

 That one will make any old timer cry.
 Oh, geez!
 They'll always get up and dance for me when I sing it.
 Jess Tibbetts would laugh when I would sing that to Jess.

 Some of our special dances are food dances.
-They're food dances, for the lunch.
-In the food dance we have a meal cooked with wild rice, maple sugar and raisins, dried berries, blueberries.
+They're food dances for the lunch.
+We have a food dance for a meal cooked with wild rice, maple sugar and raisins -- dried berries, blueberries.
 And it's a good dish.

 We most generally have a dance when we have a new-comer visiting on the reservation.
 And we give him a farewell dance when he goes from the drum.
 And when he goes, they continue to ask, "Did they learn you any songs?
 Did you pick up any?"